-This kind of performance testing is usually carried out during development of the software and just before launch.
+This kind of performance testing is usually carried out during the development of the software and just before launch.
 In scalability testing, you check how the website or application will program is another software is added to the server or find ways to improve loading time.
 The test’s primary aim is to find out at what peak the software will prevent more scaling.

 Common Issues Observed during Performance Testing:

-Performance tests are conducted to make sure the system is free of fault so that it is ready to be launched in the market.
+Performance tests are conducted to make sure the system is free of the fault so that it is ready to be launched in the market.
 Let’s take a look at some of the common issues that you might encounter during performance testing.